36 Crazyfists: Time and Trauma, Lanterns and lineup changes (2014–2021)

-In May 2011, 36 Crazyfists confirmed they would be touring the UK starting on October 1 in Oxford and finishing the nine date tour in Birmingham on October 22.
-The tour was subsequently canceled due to family matters.
-36 Crazyfists did, however, confirm that they have begun writing their next album.
-In 2012 the band announced the addition of drummer Kyle Baltus to the group's ranks after the departure of long time drummer, Thomas Noonan.
-In addition, the band was rejoined by bassist Mick Whitney following the departure of Brett "Buzzard" Makowski.

 During the UK tour at the end of 2013, the band debuted the title track for their seventh studio album, Time and Trauma.
 By mid-2014 the band had completed work on their new album for an early 2015 release.
 A listening party for the CD was held on July 24 at Pioneer Bar in Anchorage.
-Their seventh studio album Time and Trauma was released on February 17, 2015 via Spinefarm Records.
+Their seventh studio album Time and Trauma was released on February 17, 2015, via Spinefarm Records.
 Spinefarm Records also released the single "Also Am I" on their SoundCloud page.

 On September 29, 2017, the band released their eighth studio album Lanterns on Spinefarm Records.

 On March 19, 2021, Steven Holt posted on his personal Facebook profile in which he suggested that the band has disbanded.
 However, there has been no official confirmation, and less than two weeks prior, vocalist Brock Lindow confirmed that a new album was about half written.
 However, a few weeks later, it was reported that the band was continuing without Lindow, though there was also no official confirmation.

+Lindow has since formed a new band called Paradise Slaves, who released their debut single "A Fever To Defeat" on October 30, 2024.

 Musical style

-36 Crazyfists has been described as nu metal earlier in their musical career, metalcore, alternative metal, and post-hardcore.
+36 Crazyfists have been described as metalcore, alternative metal and post-hardcore, as well as nu metal earlier in their career.
 According to Adam Rees of Metal Hammer, 36 Crazyfists occupies "a territory between jarring metalcore, nu metal's groove and the anthemic charge of post-hardcore".